Ishani76/oss-audit-24BCE10422/README.md

 ---

 ## Conclusion

-This project helped in understanding how open-source tools like Git enable collaboration, transparency, and innovation in modern software development.
+This project helped in understanding how open-source tools like Git enable collaboration, transparency, and continuous improvement.
 It also strengthened practical Linux and scripting skills.

 ---

 ## References

 * GNU Official Website
 * Git Documentation
 * Linux Manual Pages

----